DataDog/go-profiler-notes/block.md

 This means that if you set your profiling `rate` low enough, you'll get very accurate results.
 However, if your `rate` is higher than the `duration` of some of the events you are sampling, the sampling process will exhibit a bias favoring infrequent events of higher `duration` over frequent events with lower `duration` even so they may contribute to the same amount of overall block duration in your program.

-#### Example 1
+#### Simple Example

-A simple example: Let's say your `blockprofilerate` is `100ns` and your application produces the following events:
+Let's say your `blockprofilerate` is `100ns` and your application produces the following events:

 - `A`: `1` event with a duration of `100ns`.
 - `B`: `10` events with a duration of `10ns` each.

 Given this scenario, the `blockprofiler` is guaranteed to catch and accurately report event `A` as `100ns` in the profile.
 For event `B`  the most likely outcome is that the profiler will capture only a single event (10% of 10 events) and report `B` as `10ns` in the profile.
 So you might find yourself in a situation where you think event `A` is causing 10x more blocking than event `B`, which is not true.

-#### Example 2 & Proposal for Improvement
+#### Simulation & Proposal for Improvement

 For an even better intuition about this, consider the [simulated example](./sim/block_sampling.ipynb) below.
 Here we have a histogram of all durations collected from 3 types of blocking events.
 As you can see, they all have different mean durations (`1000ns`, `2000ns`, `3000ns`) and they are occurring at different frequencies, with `count(a) > count(b) > count(c)`.
-What's more difficult to see, is that the cumulative durations of these events are the same, i.e. `sum(a) = sum(b) = sum(c)`.
+What's more difficult to see, is that the cumulative durations of these events are the same, i.e. `sum(a) = sum(b) = sum(c)`, but you can trust me on that : ).

 <img src="./sim/block_sampling_hist.png" style="zoom: 80%;" />

-So given that your application might produce events like this, how will they show up in your block profile as you try out different `blockprofilerates`?
+So given that your application might produce events like this, how will they show up in your block profile as you try out different `blockprofilerate` values?
 As you can see below, all is well and fine until a `blockprofilerate` of `1000ns`.
-Each event shows up with the same total duration in the profile (the red and green dots are hidden below the blue ones, but they are there, trust me).
+Each event shows up with the same total duration in the profile (the red and green dots are hidden below the blue ones).
 However starting at `1000ns` you see that event `a` starts to fade from our profile and at `2000ns` you'd already think that events `b` and `c` are causing twice as much blocking time as event `a`.

 <img src="./sim/block_sampling_biased.png" style="zoom:80%;" />

 So what can we do?
 Do we always need to live in fear of bias when working with block profiles?
 No!
-If the [Overhead](#overhead) for your workload allows it, the simplest solution is to use a low enough `blockprofilerate` that allows you to capture most blocking events.
+If the [Overhead](#overhead) for your workload allows it, the simplest solution is to use a low enough `blockprofilerate` in order to capture most blocking events.

 But perhaps there is an even better way.
 I'm thinking we could correct for the current bias by keeping the same logic of sampling `duration / rate` fraction of events when `duration < rate`.
 However, when this happens we could simply multiply the sampled duration like this:

 ```
 duration = duration * (rate/duration)
+# note: the expression above can be simplified to just `duration = rate`
 ```

 Doing so could be done with a trivial patch to the go runtime and the picture below shows the results from simulating it.
 So from my point of view it should be possible to eliminate this bias from future versions of Go and I'm planning to send a patch for it soon.
-That being said, I'm not trained in statistics, so my naive ideas might be hilariously misguided.
+That being said, I'm not trained in statistics, so my analysis here might be hilariously misguided.

 <img src="./sim/block_sampling_debiased.png" alt="" style="zoom: 80%;" />

+🚧 It might be possible to reduce the bias in block profiles after recording them.
+I've got a [proof of concept](https://github.com/felixge/go-debias-blockprofile) for this, but it's not clear yet if this will work well in practice.

 ### Time Stamp Counter

 `amd64` and other platforms use [TSC](https://en.wikipedia.org/wiki/Time_Stamp_Counter) for implementing the `cputicks()` function.
 This technique has been historically challenged by problems with frequency scaling and other kinds of CPU power transitions.
-Modern CPUs should provide invariant TSCs, but at [least some Go users](https://github.com/golang/go/issues/16755#issuecomment-332279965) are reporting issues.
+Modern CPUs should provide invariant TSCs, but at [least some Go users](https://github.com/golang/go/issues/16755#issuecomment-332279965) are still reporting issues.
 I can't tell whether those are due to broken hardware or issues regarding multi-socket systems, but hope to do more research on this in the future.

 Please also note the bug description in the [Initialization Time](#initialization-time) section which may impact the accuracy of converting cputicks to wall clock time.